imwatsi/crypto-market-samples/bitmex_auto_sl_tp/description.md

 - Configurable margins for stop loss or take profit (based on % distance from entry price of position)
 - Suppports XBTUSD and ETHUSD by default; additional markets can be added
+- Toggles to enable/disable stop loss or take profit independently

 # Dependencies